 Coinciding with the start of a new family, Tommy moved out of London and soon found himself running Restaurant Tommy Heaney at The Great House in Bridgend.
 It was here that Tommy was able to combine his learnings and influence from the people that he had worked with to create his own signature style.
 Simple, pared-back, contemporary and technically accomplished with a focus on minimal waste of the ingredients he uses, Restaurant Tommy Heaney was where Tommy developed his creative flair.
 Four years at The Great House, Tommy took full advantage of his creative freedom, developed his own menu and bettered his cooking via various self-initiated stages in London’s leading kitchens including Dabbous and Le Champignon Sauvage.
 Rave reviews followed and an invitation to appear on BBC’s Great British Menu (2018) confirmed Tommy’s reputation as one of the UK’s most exciting culinary talents.

 With such a great response and huge local support, Tommy decided that he wanted to play a larger role in the Welsh restaurant scene.
 With his own life savings, no investment support and a popular Kickstarter campaign, the eponymous restaurant, Heaneys, opened in October 2018 – Tommy’s first solo venture – taking residence in the former site of Arbennig Restaurant after a sell-out six week pop up on the site.
 The 50-seater restaurant, Heaneys is centred on seasonal tasting menus, making the most of what’s in season and available from his trusted suppliers.

-Tommy has most recently launched Uisce (pronounced ish-ka), an oyster and wine bar located right next door to Heaneys.
+Tommy has most recently re-launched Uisce (pronounced ish-ka), a sustainable wine and cocktail bar located right next door to Heaneys.
 This new concept gives Tommy the opportunity to incorporate more of his heritage and worldly adventures.
 The future looks bright for Tommy Heaney – his real journey starts here.